TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 1. Turbo
 1. Stimulus
-1. Strada
+1. Hotwire Native

 The lesson you are reading now is all about Turbo.
 We will cover Stimulus in another lesson.
-Strada is a currently unreleased framework that aims to work alongside Turbo to deliver responsive mobile applications.
-You don't need to worry about Strada for the scope of this course, just be familiar with the name as you will see it mentioned from time-to-time.
+You don't need to worry about Hotwire Native for the scope of this course, just be familiar with the name as you will see it mentioned from time-to-time.

 ### Turbo